clearwater-trust/beautiful-jekyll/_posts/2019-01-30-can-blockchain-integrate-with-the-real-world.md

 published: false
 title: Can Blockchain Integrate With The Real World?
 subtitle: >-
-  Is reality real?
+  Is this real?
 Is time an abstraction?
 Are tiny microbes in my stomach talking to me?
 bigimg: /img/water.jpeg
 tags:
   - news